Club soda, soda water, seltzer water, tonic water, so many choices!

 That's a lot of options for mixers when looking to make a delicious cocktail.

 Club soda and tonic are classic drink mixers.
+From traditional drinks to fancy aphrodisiac drinks, they can do anything.
 Club soda and seltzer water can usually be substituted for one another, but make sure not to add a flavored seltzer unless that's what you intend.
+They each pair better with different types of alcohol, so test them out and see what works best or check out some of the best bartending books for more inspiration.

 Hopefully, you now have a better understanding of the contents and uses of each drink.